 Wenger brought Ashley Cole, Nelson Vivas and Freddie Ljungberg off the bench to turn the screw in the closing stages.
 Ljungberg was on hand to tap home a rebound off the post for Arsenal’s fourth, seconds after his introduction, while it was Vivas’ defence-splitting ball from deep that gave Henry the opportunity to notch his second.

 Somehow onside past a suicidal Leicester high line, the striker had all the time and space in the world and only Flowers to beat.

-“Poor Tim Flowers” narrated the commentator as keeper futilely stood in Henry’s path, “he never stood a chance” he concluded as the ball rolled over the line.
+“Poor Tim Flowers” narrated the commentator as the ‘keeper futilely stood in Henry’s path.
+“He never stood a chance,” Tyler concluded as the ball rolled over the line.
 You don’t even need to see the clip – those eight words tell you everything.
 But here it is anyway.